xray-imaging/2bm-docs/docs/source/ops/item_060.rst

 Softglue
 ========

+softGlueZynq is an EPICS-based FPGA I/O module developed at APS (Argonne) for flexible, user-configurable digital logic and timing.

+In practical terms, it combines:

+* Hardware: a board based on a Xilinx Zynq SoC (FPGA + ARM processor) that provides digital I/O (and often counters, encoders, and timing signals) to interface with beamline or experimental equipment.

+* Firmware + EPICS IOC: the FPGA is preloaded with a “soft glue” fabric consisting of building blocks such as counters, dividers, gates, flip-flops, encoders, and delay generators.
+These blocks are exposed as EPICS PVs so you can “wire” them together in software (no FPGA HDL development required).
+The Zynq’s ARM core runs the EPICS IOC that talks both to the FPGA and the external control system.

+softGlueZynq is typically used to implement programmable logic, timing, and signal conditioning between devices—for example, generating or conditioning triggers, combining signals for interlocks, or creating position-synchronized triggers from encoders—without designing custom FPGA firmware.

 The Softglue IOC runs directly on the MicroZed module and starts automatically at boot.

 Start MEDM or caQtDM
 ====================